huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 ONLY these fields can be updated: `replicas`、`image`、`rolling updates`、`labels`、`resource request/limit` and `annotations`.

 Note:
-Copy of StatefulSet Pod will not be created automatically in other node when it's dead in current node.
+When StatefulSet Pod is dead in current node, no copies will be created in other node automatically.

-#### Scale out StatefulSet
+Scale out StatefulSet.

 Scale StatefulSet `web` to `5` Replicas.
 ```